-Includes a summary of water quality assessments that have been undertaken over the years in the Batavia Kill and a description of the watershed assessment that was conducted specifically to develop this plan.
+This section includes a summary of Batavia Kill water quality assessments that have been completed over the years, and a description of the watershed assessment that was conducted specifically to develop this plan.
 Initial watershed assessments characterized the physical attributes of the watershed, documented existing hydrologic characteristics, and refined their relationship to turbidity and total suspended sediment.
 Watershed level assessments consisted of valley morphology, stream order, and multiple hydrological assessments including peak flow, historic flood trends, flood frequency, seasonal flow trends, and bankfull flow.
-Additionally an inventory of the hydraulic infrastructure including bridges, culverts, and the three flood retention structures was performed.
+Additionally, an inventory of the hydraulic infrastructure including bridges, culverts, and the three flood retention structures was performed.